 watch out for mini-draughts, such as letterboxes or cat flaps - add an extra barrier in the form of a "brush";

 use draught excluders along the base of doors;

 cover bare floors, which account for as much as 10% of heat loss if they’re not insulated; and

 Insulate your house with DIY loft insulation and ensure the loft hatch is also insulated.

 ENERGY SAVING HELP AVAILABLE FOR RESIDENTS IN SOMERSET

-Even if you don't live in Area East but want to do more to make your home energy efficient there is help available.
+If you want to do more to make your home energy efficient there is help available.

 See our Energy Saving Tips and Actions page.

 The Centre for Sustainable Energy (CSE) provide a free advisory service supporting residents (including landlords) across Somerset with reducing energy bills & keeping warm at home.
 To speak to one of CSE’s experienced advisors:

 We initially trialled this scheme with our Area East communities last winter (Winter 2021/22) - for a list of the eligible Area East communities, please see below.
 The trial scheme was administered through the Bruton and Cary Retrofit Scheme.